 - You can be busy all your life without ever doing something meaningful, so beware.

-	- Your ability to contemplate and appreciate life can never be taken from you, and that’s what matters.
+- Your ability to contemplate and appreciate life will never disappear.

 I hope you’re ready for a few lessons of history that have stood the test of time for ages.
 Tighten your time pouch, we’re about to get stingy where it counts!

 Lesson 1: Life only seems short to those, who spend it chasing leisure, luxury and legacy.